-These state and county estimates are based on the combined PIAAC data collected in 2012, 2014, and 2017 and the data from the American Community Survey (ACS).
+The state and county estimates are based on the combined PIAAC data collected in 2012, 2014, and 2017 and the data from the American Community Survey (ACS).
 The estimates are modelled using an advanced statistical method generally referred to as small area estimation (SAE).
 For more information, please refer to the Skills Map Methodology reports .
 National aggregates derived from the PIAAC state and county model-based estimates are not directly comparable to the PIAAC national estimates.
-For detailed description on the differences, please refer to the SAE methodology report.
+For detailed description on the differences, please refer to the What are the differences… FAQ.